NiGhTTraX/strong-mock/README.md

 ### Type safety

-The created mock matches the mocked type so all expectations are type safe.
-Moreover, refactorings in an IDE will also cover your expectations.
+The mock expectations will share the same type guarantees as your production code, and you can safely refactor in an IDE knowing that all usages will be updated.

 ![Renaming production code and test code](media/rename-refactor.gif)